Chaos4U/dddats/README.md

-# dddats
+# Void Linux Installer

-# This is an Script that allows to easy install Void Linux
+# This is a Script that allows to easy install Void Linux

 # Little guide how to use
 Firstly you need to type.
 Sudo xbps-install -Su . to install xbps. or do next step but 2times